 So let’s get to it.

-, the sunny new Mediterranean heir apparent to Dressler, now open in
+Convey yourself to Meadowsweet, the sunny new Mediterranean heir apparent to Dressler, now open in Williamsburg.

 Don’t be fooled by the quaint name.